Subdural empyema (SDE, by its singles in English) is a rare disease, but it can cause many intracranial infections.

 - Direct extension

 - Indirect: secondary to thrombophlebitis.
-Direct diffusion, as a result of erosion of the posterior wall of the frontal sinus (the corollary of a swollen Pott tumor) is relatively uncommon.
+Direct diffusion due to erosion of the posterior wall of the frontal sinus (the result of a swollen Pott tumor) is relatively uncommon.
 It is believed that vein thrombophlebitis is the most common cause of spread.

 - Mastoiditis / otitis media